shanecjones1999/shanecjones1999.github.io/_posts/2024-09-21-harpers-ferry.markdown

 - Go through rubble and abandoned structures
 - Head over to small brunch spot
 - Purchase cinnamon pear jam in a "buy 2 get 1 free" deal

+### Trip takeaways

+- Be adventurous and try new things when you travel
+- Paw paws are great